automated-assessment/nexus_monorepo/README.md

 Run `make test-graders` to run grader tests.
 More information can be found in the [grader-testing documentation](grader_tester/README.md).

+### Adding tools

+To add a grading tool, you need to provide a Dockerfile for it and mention it in a number of places: the various `docker-compose.graders.*.yml` files need to be updated.
+The tool also needs to be mentioned in the dependencies for `nexus` in [`docker-compose.yml`](docker-compose.yml) as well as the dependencies of `grader-tester` in [`docker-compose.tests.yml`](docker-compose.test.yml) (at least if you want to be able to run black-box tests against it).

 ## Health checks

 The rabbitmq console can be found at `http://<hostname>:8081` using the user name and password as defined above.